Red Flags Rules (Identity Theft) Regulation 505

 The purpose of the program is to detect, prevent, and mitigate identity theft in connection with any covered account.
 This program envisions the creation of policies and procedures in order to achieve these goals.

 This regulation applies to all covered UNCSA accounts as enumerated in this regulation.

 1. Any account that constitutes a continuing financial relationship or is designed to permit multiple payments or transactions between the University and a person for a service, such as Perkins Loans, FFELP, institutional loans, HIPAA covered accounts, deposit accounts, scholarship accounts, and the like.

 2. Any other account the University offers or maintains for which there is a reasonably foreseeable risk to holders of the account or to the safety and soundness of the University from identity theft, including financial, operational, compliance, reputation, or litigation risks.

-B. “Identifying Information” means any name or number that may be used, alone or in conjunction with any other information, to identify a specific person as detailed in the Information Security Policy.
+B. “Identifying Information” means any name or number that may be used, alone or in conjunction with any other information, to identify a specific person as detailed in the Information Security regulation.

 C. “Identity Theft” means a fraud committed or attempted using the identifying information of another person without authority.

 D. “Program Administrator” means the individual designated with primary responsibility for oversight of the Program.

 E. “Red Flag” means a pattern, practice, alert, or specific activity that indicates possible identity theft.